0xAX/linux-insides/Booting/linux-bootstrap-1.md

 PhysicalAddress = Segment Selector * 16 + Offset
 ```

 just as explained before.
-We have only 16 bit general purpose registers; the maximum value of a 16 bit register is `0xffff`, so if we take the largest values, the result will be:
+We have only 16-bit general purpose registers; the maximum value of a 16-bit register is `0xffff`, so if we take the largest values, the result will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)
 '0x10ffef'
 ```

 where `0x10ffef` is equal to `1MB + 64KB - 16b`.
-A [8086](https://en.wikipedia.org/wiki/Intel_8086) processor (which was the first processor with real mode), in contrast, has a 20 bit address line.
+An [8086](https://en.wikipedia.org/wiki/Intel_8086) processor (which was the first processor with real mode), in contrast, has a 20-bit address line.
 Since `2^20 = 1048576` is 1MB, this means that the actual available memory is 1MB.

 General real mode's memory map is as follows: